mdrichardson/beerRecommenderBot/README.md

 ### Connect to the bot using Bot Framework Emulator v4
 - Launch Bot Framework Emulator
-- File -> Open Bot Configuration and navigate to `beerBot` folder
+- File -> Open Bot Configuration and navigate to `beerRecommenderBot` folder
-- Select `beerBot.bot` file
+- Select `beerRecommenderBot.bot` file

 ## Deploy this bot to Azure
 See [DEPLOYMENT.md][3] to learn more about deploying this bot to Azure and using the CLI tools to build the LUIS models this bot depends on.